... ask the root question!

 Use traps, scrape egg masses, and remove Tree of Heaven hosts early.
 Prevention beats population control.

-WHY timing is everything in managing landscape pest populations?
+WHY timing is everything in managing pest populations?

 Short answer: